maziac/DeZog/documentation/Migration.md

 ### zrcp (ZEsarUX)

-"skipInterrupts" and "resetOnLaunch" are no global parameters anymore.
+"skipInterrupt" and "resetOnLaunch" are no global parameters anymore.
 They have been moved to the "zrcp" parameters.

 ### sjasmplus